Ensuring Preferred Building Contracts Comply With Building Laws

 Needless to say, an architect administered contract will usually mean one that has contractual protection and a defined role for the architect (even though the architect is not actually a party to the contract).
 Therefore, the architect as a project administrator that an owner defers to will have some say on what form of contract agreement is used.

-As always, the legislation (including any regulations) that governs domestic building in Victoria is focussed to a large degree on consumer protection.
+As always, the legislation (including any regulations) that governs domestic building in Victoria is focused to a large degree on consumer protection.
 Obviously many owners under building contracts are not “mum and dad” owners and are in fact developers.
 However, that does not change the consumer focus protection in many of the legislative requirements.

 Ensuring architects are fully abreast of the changes will ensure they only promote or recommend the use of domestic building contracts that are up to date and current.
-This is because if a contract agreement the architect is recommending for use is not fully in accordance with all Victorian legislation criteria, including the Domestic Building Contracts Act 1995 and the recently amended Regulations, then the following problems could arise:
+This is because if a contract agreement the architect is recommending for use is not fully in accordance with all Victorian legislation criteria, including the Domestic Building Contracts Act 1995 and the Regulations, then the following problems could arise:

 - The building contract could be void or unenforceable between the parties, at least to the extent of any inconsistency with the legislative requirements